-You know what the best way to prepare steak is?
-In a cast iron skillet.
+Do you know what the best way to prepare steak is?
+In a cast-iron skillet.
 Yup!
 Not even kidding.
 I created an incredible Steak Fajita Salad that uses, what I call, a “Cast Iron Skillet Steak” that is to die for.